Chapter 11: Fortune Upon a Dam

 "Well… Yeah!
 It's the best answer and is probably a fact that you can't change!"

 Rolling his eyes, Nazuchi made his way over to the hill and gasped when he almost fell.
 Standing before him was a large pit that probably went over ten miles far.
-There appeared to be a dam all the way at the bottom, but there didn't appear to be any water.
+There appeared to be a dam all the way at the bottom, but there wasn't any water.
 It was just a single puddle.
+Nearby was a sign that had the words "Dusty Dam" labeled on it.

-Chalk even got a look, but instead of being amazed, he said, "So… I guess the ducks came from there?"
+Chalk even got a look at the dam, but instead of being amazed, he said, "So… I guess the ducks came from there?"

 There was not much time to inspect the dam when they heard something coming from their left.
 Turning, a shadow monster with blades on its arms, legs and back was coming toward them while rolled up in a ball.